 G Adventures maintains a page dedicated to safety updates from around the world, and how they may be affecting tours to specific regions.

-Join me March 3, 2012 for one of South America’s greatest adventures!
+Join me on March 3, 2012, for one of South America's greatest adventures!

 Disclosure: This Patagonia tour is in partnership with G Adventures.
 I am paying for transportation to/from Buenos Aires, all meals except when camping, optional activities, and any incidentals.
 The opinions expressed are entirely my own.